rydmike/annotated_region_demo/README.md

-# test_always_use_24h_format
+# Demo of transparent AnnotatedRegion

-This repo was used to test issue:
+This repo was originally used to test issue: https://github.com/flutter/flutter/issues/135657

-https://github.com/flutter/flutter/issues/135657

-But now demonstrate usage of `AnnotatedRegion` to use transparent system navigation bar.
+But later modified to demonstrate usage of `AnnotatedRegion` to use transparent system navigation bar on Android.

-Not that for it to work you must also set `SystemUiMode.edgeToEdge` so:
+Note that for this to work you must also set `SystemUiMode.edgeToEdge` so:

 ```dart
   // If opacity is specified, we need to enable SystemUiMode.edgeToEdge to
   // be able to see content scrolling behind the transparent bar.
 Only do
   // this when using opacity or transparent system navigation bar.
   await SystemChrome.setEnabledSystemUIMode(SystemUiMode.edgeToEdge);
 ```

+In this example that is done in the [`main.dart`](https://github.com/rydmike/annotated_region_demo/blob/main/lib/main.dart) file.

-After that setting the transparent style is typically enough to do in the screens that can chnage the theme mode between light and dark mode.
+After that setting the transparent system navigation bar style is typically enough to do in the screen(s) that can chnage the theme mode between light and dark mode.

+There you can do something like:

 ```dart
   @override